Generalized Hypercube Queueing Models with Overlapping Service Regions: Related works

-Among existing work extending the classic hypercube queuing model for specific applications, a notable contribution is \cite{beojone2021efficient}, which introduces a variation of the hypercube model.
-Their extension is designed to represent a dispatch policy in which advanced equipped servers serve solely life-threatening calls (called dedicated servers).
+Among existing works extending the classic hypercube queueing model for specific applications, a notable contribution is \cite{beojone2021efficient}, which introduces a variation of the hypercube model.
+Their extension is designed to represent a dispatch policy in which advanced-equipped servers serve solely life-threatening calls (called dedicated servers).
 Our model, however, differs as it allows servers to operate within the territories of other servers, presenting a distinct problem framework.
-In addition, they grouped servers with similar characteristics in their state space representation, aiming to lower computational demands.
+Additionally, they grouped servers with similar characteristics in their state space representation, aiming to reduce computational demands.
 In our method, each server is still represented individually in the state space, managing to do so without significant computational expense.
-We also assume each server has its own queue, diverging from most Hypercube model variations that use a single queue for all servers.
+We also assume that each server has its own queue, diverging from most hypercube model variations, which typically use a single queue for all servers.
 A detailed comparison between various hypercube models and our hyperlattice model is presented in Table~\ref{tab:model_comparison}.

 Recently, \cite{tsitsiklis2017flexible} introduced a flexible queue architecture for a multi-server model, comprising $n$ flexible servers and $n$ queues connected through a bipartite graph, with each server having its own associated queue.
-The paper mainly focuses on the model's theoretical aspects and addresses the essential benefits of flexibility and resource pooling in such queuing networks.
-They specifically concentrate on the scaling regime where the system size $n$ tends to be infinite while overall traffic intensity remains constant.
-However, their model cannot be directly extended to our scenario, as it does not consider the geographical relationship among servers.
+The paper primarily focuses on the model's theoretical aspects and highlights the key benefits of flexibility and resource pooling in such queueing networks.
+They specifically concentrate on the scaling regime where the system size $n$ tends to be infinite while the overall traffic intensity remains constant.
+However, their model cannot be directly extended to our scenario, as it does not account for the geographical relationships among servers.